top of page

 It is also the last destination for about 350 passengers who will depart in Halifax after 27 days on the ship, followed by a few of the hardworking crew that have been on the ship for six months now, so they are looking forward to a few months at home, and a well-deserved rest.

-The homes were all neatly maintained, with no fences between them, so it was a very neighbourly town.
+The homes were neatly maintained, with no fences, so it was a very neighbourly town.

 We also took advantage of having access to larger stores and stocked up on our day-to-day products, so we are now set for the next two months onboard.